nginxinc/nginx-wiki/source/nginScript.rst

 Caveats and Limitations
 ^^^^^^^^^^^^^^^^^^^^^^^

-NGINX JavaScript supports a subset of the JS language.
+nginScript supports a subset of the JS language.

 Specific exclusions (e.g. no closures, no eval, etc)